Design and Analysis of a Concatenated Code for Intersymbol Interference Wiretap Channels: Theoretical Bounds

 Consider an ergodic Markov source that assigns a time-invariant transition probability $p_{ij}^{(\ell)}$ to each branch $\betaE(i,\ell,j)$ of an E-FSMC, i.e., $p_{ij}^{(\ell)}\defeq p_{\BE(t)|\SE(t-1)}\big(\betaE(i,\ell,j)|i\big),$ for all $(i,\ell,j)\in\check{\setBE}.$ Since the Markov source and the E-FSMC are assumed to be time-invariant, a steady-state probability $\mu_i\defeq p_{\SE(t)}(i)$ is assigned to each state $i\in\setSE$ of the E-FSMC.
 Let $Q_{ij}^{(\ell)}\defeq\mu_i\cdot p_{ij}^{(\ell)}$ represent the probability of realizing the branch $\betaE(i,\ell,j)$, for all $(i,\ell,j)\in\check{\setBE}$.
 Additionally, let $\mathbf{Q}\defeq\{Q_{ij}^{(\ell)}\}_{(i,\ell,j) \in \check{\setBE}}$ and let~$\setQ(\check{\setBE})$ be a polytope that includes all valid $\mathbf{Q}$ compatible with the branch connections specified by~the alphabet set $\check{\setBE}$.
 (See~\cite{10068266} and~\cite{4494705} for further details).

-Via a straightforward generalization from~\cite{10068266}, the constrained secrecy capacity of an $n$-th order E-FSMC modeling an ISI-WTC is the maximum achievable secure rate (as derived in~\cite[Prop.~1]{10068266})\footnote{The secrecy criterion considered in~\cite[Prop.~1]{10068266} is stronger than the weak secrecy criterion presented in~\eqref{equ:crit:sec}.
-Consequently, all achievable secure rates~in~\cite{10068266} are also achievable under the secrecy criterion presented in~\eqref{equ:crit:sec}.} obtained by optimizing over Markov inputs of finite-order
+Via a straightforward generalization of~\cite{10068266}, the constrained secrecy capacity of an $n$-th order E-FSMC modeling an ISI-WTC is the maximum achievable secure rate under the reliability and secrecy criteria in~\eqref{equ:crit:sec},\footnote{The secrecy criterion considered in~\cite[Prop.~1]{10068266} is stronger than the weak secrecy criterion presented in~\eqref{equ:crit:sec}.
+Consequently, all achievable secure rates in~\cite[Prop.~1]{10068266} are achievable under the weak secrecy criterion in~\eqref{equ:crit:sec} as well.} obtained by optimizing over finite-order Markov sources as characterized in~\cite[Prop.~1]{10068266}

 where the relevant maximization problem is efficiently solved using~\cite[Alg.~1]{10068266}.
 Note that since the finite-state machines considered in this work are indecomposable~\cite{Gallager:1968:ITR:578869} (i.e., the effect of an initial state vanishes over time), the mutual information rates are well-defined even when the initial state is unknown.
 Accordingly, for notational convenience, conditioning on the initial state will be omitted in the mathematical statements of the following sections.